nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 A **valid** `NAME` should:
 * Not be empty.
     * For eg. Just typing `find n/` without providing any `KEYWORD` will throw an error.
+* Be a valid name that exists in the list of contacts.
+    * For eg. Typing `find n/John Doe` when there is no contact with the name `John Doe` will throw an error.

 Examples:
 * `find n/John` returns `john` and `John Doe`